ABOUT

 Land acknowledgement

-Green Orillia acknowledges that our work is centered on the Land of the Anishnaabeg people.
-The Anishnaabeg include the Ojibwe, Odawa, and Pottawatomi nations, collectively known as the Three Fires Confederacy.
+Green Orillia acknowledges that our work is centered on the Land of the Anishinaabeg people.
+The Anishinaabeg include the Ojibwe, Odawa, and Pottawatomi nations, collectively known as the Three Fires Confederacy.
 We also acknowledge the many other Indigenous, Metis and Inuit Peoples who have and continue to inhabit this Land.

 Further we wish to acknowledge the Land as a living being, along with the countless, beautiful and diverse life forms that call this place home.
 Recognizing the Land we are on expresses gratitude and appreciation to that which sustains and provides for us.
 Learning about the true history of this land and whose territory we reside on, honours the Indigenous people who have long been living with and taking care of the land.